Repeat Tests

 - the sample was mislabeled.

 When a baby’s sample cannot be properly tested, a repeat sample is needed as soon as possible to perform newborn screening.
+Please review our repeat sample parent/guardian handout for more information.

 2. The baby had a packed red blood cell (PRBC) transfusion before their first newborn screening blood sample was taken